Gravesend (film)

-Gravesend is a 1996 crime drama film directed by Salvatore Stabile.
+Gravesend is a 1996 crime drama film written and directed by Salvatore Stabile in his directorial debut.
+Originally shot on a budget of $5,000, the story follows four young gangsters in Brooklyn on one Saturday night as they attempt to dispose of the body of a man they accidentally killed.

-Plot summary
+Plot

 After a quick narration by director Stabile, as well as a flash forward, the film's story gets underway by showing Zane, Mikey, Ray and Chicken spending a Saturday night in Ray's basement.
 Throughout the film, the backgrounds of the four young men are explored by Stabile via past exposition: Ray's parents died while he was young, and he had a very bitter and contentious relationship with his older brother and new guardian Mark.
 Zane grew up without a father, and had trouble staying in school before ultimately being kicked out of his mother's house due to his behavior.
 Chicken developed drug habits at an early age as a result of witnessing the murder of his older brother, and his mother abandoned him when he was 15.
 Mikey, who experienced his parents' miserable marriage firsthand, was the bullied outcast of the group and had tried to kill himself at least twice before this night.

 Early into their night, the four get into an argument which wakes up Mark and leads to him getting into a fight with Zane.
 Zane takes a gun he thinks is unloaded and threatens Mark with it, but then he shoots the gun and kills him.
 Zane overrules the group's pleas to call the police about the accidental death and forces them to have the corpse be buried by his associate JoJo the Junkie.
 Ray and Zane become completely hostile to each other and split the group into warring factions.